 Leadership with Vision

 In addition to being a member of the Board, Tammy is currently on PCC's Budget and Audit Committee, Accreditation/Board Policy Committee, is Chair of the KPCC Oversight Committee, and is Board Liaison to the PCC Foundation.
 Previously, she served on PCC's Facilities Committee, PCC's Naming Committee and as PCC's representative to the Los Angeles County School Trustees Association.
 Representing PCC statewide, Tammy is active in the Community College League of California, and was elected by her peer trustees as a Board member of the California Community College Trustees Association.
-Also on the state level, Tammy is active in the DEIA Integration Steering Committee, on the Trustee Town Hall Planning Committee, co-chairs the Trustee DEIA Toolkit Advisory Committee.
+Also on the state level, Tammy is active in the DEIA Integration Steering Committee, on the Trustee Town Hall Planning Committee, and co-chairs the Trustee DEIA Toolkit Advisory Committee.
 In addition, Tammy was appointed to the California Community Colleges Chancellor's Office Student Metrics and Advisory Committee.
 She is also an active in the California Community Colleges Women's Caucus and was awarded the Excellence in Trusteeship certificate by the Community College League of California.
 Nationally, Tammy was appointed to the Member Communications and Education Committee for the Association of Community College Trustees.

 By combining her passion for education with a strong business sense, Tammy wants to help PCC students achieve excellence and ensure that PCC is the best run, most outstanding community college in all of California.

 An avid community volunteer, Tammy is active with College Access Plan, is a member of ACT Pasadena, the National Women’s Political Caucus and a supporter of Friends in Deed.
 In addition, she is a member of a Welcome Circle for an Afghan refugee family and hosted an exchange student from the Republic of Georgia for the Spring 2023 semester.

 1. Support Student Success